 MONDAY July 15, 2013 ~ THE ADVENTURE BEGINS.
 UM, WAIT.
 HOLD THAT THOUGHT.

 12:00 p.m.
 Ignition started, seat belts clicked, gear engaged, and Paul said, “Show me the folder with the passports and animal tags.”
 I hauled the bag of Important Papers onto my lap and pulled out the “Passports” folder.
 As expected, I saw 5 passport books and 2 cards.
-(Backstory 1: In order to drive through Canada, we got the oldest 3 kids passport books, and the younger 2 passport cards.
+(Backstory #1: Driving through Canada requires passports; we got the oldest 3 kids passport books, and the younger 2 passport cards.
 Paul & I already had ours.
 That’s a total of 5 current passport books and 2 passport cards.
-Backstory 2: Between the 2 of us, Paul and I have 5 passport books.
+Backstory #2: Between the 2 of us, Paul and I have 5 passport books.
 Two are current; three are old.)
 Just to be safe, I opened the 1st passport.
 Wow, Paul looked young.
-My heart started pounding.
+My heart started to pound.
 I opened the 2nd passport.
 Paul looked even younger!
 My lungs began to clench.
 Rather than 5 passport books & 2 passport cards, I was staring at 3 old passports, 2 new ones (Paul’s & mine), and sundry loose papers, border crossing info pamphlets, and “if you lose your passport” instruction cards.
 Full blown panic set in.
-I began digging frantically through the sack of Important Paperwork.
-Paul put the van in park and said quietly (too quietly), “The filing cabinet is in the very front of the U-Haul.”
+I began digging frantically through the sack of Important Papers.
+Paul put the van in park and said quietly, too quietly, “The filing cabinet is in the very front of the U-Haul.”
 I ran back into the house, and looked desperately in every remaining drawer, cabinet, toilet tank, and appliance and on every shelf and countertop.
 No passports.
 Oh.
 My.
 Word.
-I did not do this.
+I did not do this!
 But I did.
 We drove to my parents’ house to begin unloading the U-Haul.
 I sobbed the entire way.
-The sweet, beautiful, lovely thing is that when we arrived at my folks’ house, every single one of my kids and my husband hugged me and told me it was okay.
+The sweet, beautiful, lovely thing is when we arrived at my folks’ house, every single one of my kids and my husband hugged me and told me it was okay.
 They still loved me.
-I sobbed even harder.
+I bawled even harder.

 2:30 p.m.
 Found the passports.
 In the filing cabinet.
 In the front of the U-Haul.
 My poor husband, sons, and Dad had to unload 2/3 of the truck to get to them, but we had them.
 Then they had to repack it—always the harder task.

 9:00 p.m.
 Finished reloading the U-Haul.
-(They took about a 2 hour break for a power nap & supper, but worked steadily besides that.)
-The menfolk took showers, Mom & I washed their dirty, sweaty clothes, and I enjoyed one last short visit with Mom & Dad.
+(They took a 2-hour break for a power nap & supper, but worked steadily besides that.)
+The menfolk took showers, Mom & I washed their dirty, sweaty clothes, and I enjoyed one last short visit with my Mom & Dad.

 11:00 p.m.
 Fell into bed—an actual bed—at my folks’ house.
 Listened to our dog whine and whimper all night.